wp-plugins/angularjs-for-wp/readme.txt

 = What are directives? =

 Directives are a way for AngularJS to hook into HTML.
 In the case of this plugin, HTML elements were created that hook into the AngularJS functionality.

+= Installed the plugins, added in a directive but still get nothing =

+This could be because the JSON REST API is not configured properly.
+A good way to test is make sure that you do not get a 404 when you go to www.yourdomain.com/wp-json/posts (you should see a JSON object), if you get a 404, try resaving your permalinks.

+If you are still experiencing troubles use the support tab, or [e-mail me](http://roysivan.com/angularjs-for-wordpress/contact-developer)

 == Changelog ==